-- 1. 3D Mammograms, for the diagnosis and treatment of a covered medical benefit or for preventive screenings as described under the Preventive / Routine Care benefits. - 2.
-Abortions: If a Physician states in writing that the mother's life would be in danger if the fetus were to be carried to term or if the pregnancy was the result of incest or rape. - 3.
-Allergy Treatment, including injections and sublingual drops, testing and serum. - 4.
-Ambulance Transportation: Medically Necessary ground and air transportation by a vehicle designed, equipped, and used only to transport the sick and injured to the nearest medically appropriate Hospital.
-Medically Necessary ambulance transportation does not include, and this Plan will not cover, transportation that is primarily for repatriation (e.g., to return the patient to the United States) or transfer to another facility, unless appropriate medical care is not available at the facility currently treating the patient and transport is to the nearest facility able to provide appropriate medical care. - 5.
-Anesthetics and Their Administration. - 6.
-Aquatic Therapy.
+- Emergency Ambulance Transportation by a licensed ambulance service (ground or air) to an appropriate Hospital where the required Emergency health care services can be performed. - Non-Emergency Medically Necessary ground and air transportation by a vehicle designed, equipped, and used only to transport the sick and injured to the nearest medically appropriate Hospital.
+Medically Necessary Ambulance Transportation does not include, and this Plan will not cover, transportation that is primarily for repatriation (e.g., to return the patient to the United States) or transfer to another facility, unless appropriate medical care is not available at the facility currently treating the patient and transport is to the nearest facility able to provide appropriate medical care.

+5. Anesthetics and Their Administration.

+- 6. Aquatic Therapy.
 (See Therapy Services below.) - 7.
-Augmentation Communication Devices and related instruction or therapy. - 8.
-Autism Spectrum Disorders (ASD) Treatment.
+Augmentation Communication Devices and related instruction or therapy.

+8. Autism Spectrum Disorders (ASD) Treatment.